 Critical Incident Debriefing

-After a traumatic event — such as a school shooting, terrorist attack, natural disaster, or industrial accident — a growing number of police departments hire social workers to debrief the people involved, interviewing them soon after the incident about their emotions and concerns.
+After a traumatic event — such as a school shooting, a terrorist attack, a natural disaster, or an industrial accident — a growing number of police departments hire social workers to debrief the people involved, interviewing them soon after the incident about their emotions and concerns.
 Immediate intervention by a caring professional for people exposed to trauma lessens the chance they’ll develop PTSD.

 Crisis Counseling for Children

 Tragically, many victims of violent crime, such as physical abuse or rape, are children.
-Police officers alone are often ill-equipped with the tools to calm these young and frightened victims so they can accurately report what they’ve experienced.
+Police officers alone are often ill-equipped with the tools to calm these young and frightened victims, so they can accurately report what they’ve experienced.

 Social workers who are mental health emergency responders step in, working with police to assist children who have been victimized.
 In addition to giving emotional support and assuring safety, social workers offer referrals to counseling and may provide follow-up support.

 Expert Witness Service

 Police social workers must frequently present expert testimony in criminal court, often using charts or graphs.
 They must translate any technical jargon into layperson’s terms.